A2 · ElementaryEnglish

 Superlatives – with definite article (the tallest)

-2. Using “the” with Superlatives
+1. Using "the" and possessives with superlatives

-• Always use the before superlatives.
+We usually use "the" before superlatives.

 Examples: